nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Changing the lesson's rate.
 The change in lesson rate will only take effect from the date and time of change.
 * Cancelling or uncancelling a lesson date that has passed.
-* Changing start or end date of the lesson.
+* Changing the start or end date of the lesson.
 * Changing the lesson's timing.

 #### Upcoming features for Fees Calculator